shashu3105/cc-cooperation-stata/README.md

-# cc-cooperation-stata
-Stata coding sample: Coastline, Cooperation &amp; Norms (clean recodes, robust OLS, balance checks).
-Data omitted for privacy.
+# Coastline, Cooperation & Preferences (Stata)

+This repository contains a polished Stata coding sample replicating key steps from a survey experiment on how proximity to climate hazards relates to cooperation (PGG contributions), social norms, and climate beliefs.

+- `code/cc_cooperation.do` — clean recodes, balance checks, and OLS with robust SEs.
+- Data omitted for privacy.
+Replace the `use` line with your local path or simulated data.
+- Outputs are not committed; example commands print to console.

+Methods: binary recodes via `inlist()`, robust SEs, covariate-adjusted models, tidy structure.
+Contact: shashvathi.hariharan_ug25@ashoka.edu.in